DevrajJha21/Catbreed/README.md

-Run Catbreed by Android Studio Menu > Run > Run(app) If some issues are happened, try "Sync Project with Gradle Files" or "Rebuild Project" at Android Studio Menu Or Check Android studio version (Update Android studio version)Android Studio project Catbreed.
+Run Catbreed by Android Studio Menu > Run > Run(app) If some issues are happened, try "Sync Project with Gradle Files" or "Rebuild Project" at Android Studio Menu Or Check Android studio version (Update Android studio version).